Iraneus/betamedneed/_services/equipment.md

 You can pay with the MedNeed Card and use MedNeed Coupon if available.

-Reach out to MedNeed Support if you need help to procure and deliver the equipment or supplies directly to you from vendors in:
+Reach out to MedNeed Support if you need help to procure and deliver any equipment or supplies directly to you from vendors in:
 ## Abuja
 ## Lagos
 Also contact support if you need help to find equipment available for rent.